+Step 1: The independent review organization reviews your appeal.
-- □We will send the information about your appeal to this organization.
-This information is called your "case file."
-You have the right to ask us for a copy of your case file. - □You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

-If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2

-- □ For the "fast appeal" the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal. - □ However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+about your appeal to this organization.
+This information is called e right to ask us for a copy of your case file. ☐You have a right to give the in your appeal. ndependent review organization additional information to support ☐Reviewers at the independer information related to your approximation and the independent information related to your approximation. nt review organization will take a careful look at all of the opeal.
+If you had a "fast" appeal at Le vel 1, you will also have a "fast" appeal at Level 2 □For the "fast appeal" the revi within 72 hours of when it red ew organization must give you an answer to your Level 2 appeal ceives your appeal. organization needs to gather or a medical item or service and the independent review more information that may benefit you, it can take up to 14 more dent review organization can't take extra time to make a decision if the Part B prescription drug.